robmccormack89/woo-catalog/README.md

 ---

-This theme is intended to be as simple as possible.
-This theme contains:
+This theme is intended to be used as a starting point for other projects & be as simple/barebones as possible.
+New variations etc can be branched out from this.

-1 Menu
-1 starter block with acf (internal)
-Starter builds with uikit/fontawesome & packages up-to-date Working translations simple singles with header (title) & footer (pagination) simple archives with header (title) & footer (pagination) 1 custom template
-404 template

-todo:

-text strings for translation
-proper escaping
-working translations